- On 10/07/2022

 It’s built by one of the Caliphs for Muslims to pray.
 As leading power of Muslim community, Ottoman Empire built it to prove power and aesthetic perspective of Islam religion.
 During your private Istanbul tour, your guide will share more detailed information about its history and architecture.

 Is the Blue Mosque open to the public?
-What are visiting hours of the Blue Mosque?

 Is Blue Mosque the same as Hagia Sophia?